theS3b/A-Lightweight-LLM-as-a-STEM-Study-Assistant/code/train_quantized/README.md

   - Load 4-bit (`w4g64`) and 2-bit (`w2g64`) pretrained QAT checkpoints (`TheS3b/Qwen3-EfficientQAT-…`).
   - Evaluate on test split with `evaluate_mmlu()` and record metrics to `Results/QAT-metrics.json`.

+- **QAT Training**
+  The EfficientQAT adaptation is documented in [EfficientQAT Adaptation/README.md](EfficientQAT%20Adaptation/README.md).
+  It includes details on how to train QAT models, including the training script and configuration.

 ## Requirements

 ### Quantization Full Evaluation.ipynb & QAT Evaluation.ipynb